wpilibsuite/frc-docs/source/docs/software/advanced-controls/controls-glossary.rst

       The response of a :term:`system` to a :term:`step input`.

    system
-      A term encompassing a :term:`plant` and it's interaction with a :term:`controller` and :term:`observer`, which is treated as a single entity.
+      A term encompassing a :term:`plant` and its interaction with a :term:`controller` and :term:`observer`, which are treated as a single entity.
 Mathematically speaking, a :term:`system` maps :term:`inputs <input>` to :term:`outputs <output>` through a linear combination of :term:`states <state>`.

    system identification
-        The process of capturing a :term:`systems <system>` :term:`dynamics` in a mathematical model using measured data.
+        The process of capturing a :term:`system <system>`\'s :term:`dynamics` in a mathematical model using measured data.
 The SysId toolsuite uses system identification to find kS, kV and kA terms.

    system response
       The behavior of a :term:`system` over time for a given :term:`input`.